 Ingest Listeners are not available on Humio Cloud.
-You will have to run your own on-site Humio cluster to use Ingest Listeners.
+You will have to run your own self-hosted Humio cluster to use Ingest Listeners.

 Ingest listeners are a great way of shipping data to Humio through raw sockets, using either UDP or TCP.
 Example use cases are

 An ingest listener binds a UDP or TCP port on a network interface to a repository with a parser.
 All data sent to a network port will be parsed before it is inserted into the repository.